alexrintt/gatsby-source-github-graphql/README.md

 - Fetch data from GitHub GraphQL API.
 - Supports Gatsby GraphQL Data Layer.
 - Supports image optimization.
-- Markdown compatible (or any other markup) support.
+- Markdown compatible (or any other markup).

 ### Why do I need it: